mit-ll/degas-daidalus/SimulinkInterface/README.md

-MIT LL Simulink Interface for DAIDALUS
+### MIT LL Simulink Interface for DAIDALUS

 This folder contains the necessary software to create a [Matlab S-function](https://www.mathworks.com/help/simulink/sfg/what-is-an-s-function.html) for NASA's DAIDALUS v2.0.1c to interface with DEGAS.

-You can find the source code for NASA's DAIDALUS v2.0.1 on [Github](https://github.com/nasa/daidalus/tree/DAIDALUSv2.0.1c).
+To use DAIDALUS in DEGAS, you will need to first clone NASA's [DAIDALUS v2.0.1](https://github.com/nasa/daidalus/tree/DAIDALUSv2.0.1c) repository.
+After cloning, follow the "Building DAIDALUS" instructions approriate for your operating system.

-### Building DAIDALUS with Visual Studio 2015
+### Building DAIDALUS in Windows (with Visual Studio 2015)

 1. Open Visual Studio 2015, click file -> New Project
     * Select *Visual C++* from templates